algirdasc/hass-components/floureon/README.md

 # Intro
-Component uses Floureon or other broadlink based Chinese wifi thermostat and tries to apply PID calculations for setting floor temperature as close as posible to targeted temperature.
-It uses broadlink python lib and *fabiannydegger's* **smart_thermostat** component.
-More info about Smart Thermostat / PID component: https://github.com/fabiannydegger/custom_components
+Component for controlling Floureon or other chinese-based WiFi smart thermostat

 # Configuration
 Required parameters: